vuejs/docs/src/tutorial/src/step-2/description.md

 </div>
 ```

 Now, we have to provide some initial value to our input, and we want to display `colorsNumber` there.
-Let's use a dynamic binding to provide a value:
+In Vue, we can use a _dynamic binding_ to provide a value:

 ```html
 <input type="number" :value="colorsNumber" />